avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 ```
 twarc search #blacklivesmatter > tweets.jsonl
 ```
-Which will search for all tweets with the hashtag #blacklivesmatter and will be placed into a file named tweets.jsonl
+This will search for all tweets that contain the hashtag #blacklivesmatter and will be placed into a file named tweets.jsonl

 The us-pres-elections-2020 repo from GitHub user [echen102](https://github.com/echen102){:target="_blank"} provides a python script ‘hydrate.py’ which runs twarc and rehydrates every tweet ID from the text files and creates a zipped json file with about 100,000 tweet data in each zipped json file.